qmk/qmk_firmware/users/ericgebhart/readme.md

 Locales
 -------------------
-There are currently two locales.
+There are currently three locales.
 LANG_IS defines the one in use.
 The map changes this value as it goes, to get the maps that are asked for.
+I have recently renamed some variables, such that it seems that only 2 locales are possible.
+It seems more than two might be too many.
+And keeping at 2 is a little easier.

  * EN - en-us, **KC_** keycodes.
+ * US-INT - us-international variant, **US_** keycodes.
  * BEPO - bepo-fr, **BP_** keycodes.

 Switching LANG_IS before adding a new map will cause that map to